-When your boss completely loses it, gets a big, fat, red head, and screams at you from the top of his lungs, flailing his arms and making wild and rude gestures, you might end up punching him in the face, simply due to the fear of a physical attack, that his current emotional state triggers in you.
+When your boss completely loses it, gets a big, fat, red head, and screams at you from the top of his lungs, you might end up punching him in the face.
+Just because you fear a physical attack, as that’s what his emotional state triggers in you.

 Similarly, a police officer will sometimes shoot an unarmed man, just because he holds a black leather wallet.
 This inability to read nonverbal cues is very common among autistic people.
-They can’t instinctively judge a person’s intentions and emotional state based on gestures, facial expressions, and behavior, which is why they have to rely on what information is communicated.
+They can’t instinctively judge a person’s intentions and emotional state based on gestures, facial expressions, and behavior.
+That is why they have to rely on what information is communicated.